notblankkljfvjlkgfelk/PrivFork/README.md

 ### How do I use it?
 <br/>
-1. <a href="https://github.com/Agguiopz/Priv/blob/main/Classlink%20Login.html">Download the HTML file</a>
+1. Download the <a href="https://github.com/Agguiopz/Priv/blob/main/Classlink%20Login.html">HTML file</a>

-2. Open it
-3. Put in the username and password which are both ``history``
+2. Put in the username and password which are both ``history``

-4. Put an integer greater than one
+3. Put an integer greater than one

-5. You are all set, you can keep this running.
+4. You are all set, you can keep this running.

 ### How can I change the credentials and the name/history
 Just open up the html file source code then find what you want to rename and then download the html file